mdn/content/files/en-us/web/api/paymentmethodchangeevent/index.md

 ## Constructor

 - {{domxref("PaymentMethodChangeEvent.PaymentMethodChangeEvent", "PaymentMethodChangeEvent()")}}
-  - : Creates and returns a new `PaymentMethodChangeEvent` object, optionally initialized with values taken from a given {{domxref("PaymentMethodChangeEventInit")}} dictionary.
+  - : Creates and returns a new `PaymentMethodChangeEvent` object.

 ## Instance properties